despresj/ece_colab/README.md

 - [x]  Mar-13: Prep data, debug GAN and outline model
 - [x]  Mar-20: validate generated data
-- [ ]  Mar-27: set up tests, and impliment additioal function generating dataframes
+- [x]  Mar-27: set up tests, and impliment additioal function generating dataframes.
+Wrap all the code into functions.
-- [ ]  Apr-03: wrap all the code into functions and ensure data can flow from start to finish
+- [x]  Apr-03: This mostly works for now.
+Really just pending quality checks.
-- [ ]  Apr-10: Draft poster and slide deck
+- [ ]  Apr-10: Ensure data can flow from start to finish.
+Make a list of all the arbitrary design decisions.
+Draft poster and slide deck
 - [ ]  Apr-17: push the limits of the model and eek out as much performance as possible
 - [ ]  Apr-24: